yucli/cs-project/Bitmessage/whitepaper-note.md

 # Bitmessage whitepaper note
 ## reference
-> This note contents are almost from [whitepaper](https://bitmessage.org/bitmessage.pdf) of Bitmessage with some modifications as well as :exclamation: and :question: for the use of discussing and recognizing how Bitmessage works.
+> This note contents are almost from [whitepaper](https://bitmessage.org/bitmessage.pdf) of Bitmessage with some modifications as well as :exclamation: , :question: and :white_check_mark: for the use of discussing and recognizing how Bitmessage works.

 ## abstract
 > - trustless  decentralized  peer‐to‐peer  protocol